-iQueue for Inpatient Beds is a cloud-based solution that drives daily inpatient capacity management decisions at all levels from a single operations-focused source of truth, including discharge and admissions predictions for each unit by time of day. iQueue for Inpatient Beds was developed to combat the key issues hospitals are facing, including poor visibility into the current and future bed capacity, reactive decision-making, lack of end-to-end digital workflow and variable demand being met with limited supply.
+iQueue for Inpatient Beds is a cloud-based solution that drives daily inpatient capacity management decisions at all levels from a single operations-focused source of truth, including discharge and admissions predictions for each unit by time of day. iQueue for Inpatient Beds was developed to combat the key patient flow issues hospitals are facing, including poor visibility into the current and future bed capacity, reactive decision-making, lack of end-to-end digital workflow and variable demand being met with limited supply.

 The solution leverages real-time machine learning/AI-based admission and discharge prediction models to surface admission bottlenecks by service and level of care and recommends high-impact transfers, helping administrators create space for the right patient at the right time.
 The solution captures the unique complexities and characteristics of each of the individual hospital units, much like a “digital fingerprint,” to enhance prediction accuracy. iQueue for Inpatient Beds has shown an improved prediction accuracy by 41 percent* compared to that of internal system predictive models.

 Managing inpatient bed capacity is a complex challenge made even more difficult amidst the COVID-19 pandemic.
 Hospitals have planned and unplanned sources of demand coming from varied admitted sources including emergency departments, operating rooms, clinics and other hospitals.
 Patient volumes vary by hour, day of the week, service and level of care.
 There is also mismatched timing of admissions and discharges, with a bulk of discharges happening later in the day at the same time as admission requests typically rise, leading to supply and demand challenges.
 The process to discharge patients is inherently complex, leading to increased length of stay.
 With the COVID-19 pandemic resulting in significant revenue losses for many hospitals, there is little room for poor patient throughput.